moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 =======
+2013-03-22 - Bugfix: Static page wouldn't show even if everything was configured correctly; Please notice that apache rewrite rule has changed
 2013-03-18 - Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4, fix language string names to comply with language string name convention 2013-01-21 - Fix a flaw in README file regarding filename examples